-The platform manual descent crank (see Figure 4.0) is provided to allow the machine operator to lower the platform in the event that the drill motor loses power or contains insufficient power to lower the platform.
+The manual descent crank (see Figure 4.0) is provided to allow the machine operator to lower the platform in the event that the drill motor loses power or contains insufficient power to lower the platform.

-Note: For emergency operation, see Section 4.
+For emergency operation please see Section 4 on emergency procedures.